Land Statement

 We are on the traditional Lands of the Munsee Lenape people.

-City Green acknowledges the Munsee Lenape as the original occupants and stewards of this land and the forced removal and erasure due to violent colonial tactics.
+As a land based organization, City Green acknowledges the Munsee Lenape as the original occupants and stewards of this land, and we recognize their forced removal and erasure due to violent colonial tactics.

 The Munsee Lenape are a band of Lenni Lenape Native Americans, who stewarded this land for generations before many of their people were forcibly removed westward to Oklahoma and Wisconsin in the 1800’s.
 Relatives of the Munsee Lenape Nation, known as the Ramapough Indians, a state recognized tribe, are still here today on their ancestral lands, and still active in “preserving and restoring the economic, social, cultural, sacred and environmental assets of the Ramapough Munsee ancestral lands.”